n8n-io/n8n-docs/docs/hosting/logging-monitoring/logging.md

 - `error`: outputs only errors and nothing else
 - `warn`: outputs errors and warning messages
 - `info`: contains useful information about progress
-- `verbose`: make n8n output additional information about progress that allows you to further understand what is happening
+- `verbose`: make n8n output additional information about progress that allows you to further understand what's happening
 - `debug`: the most verbose output. n8n outputs a lot of information to help you debug issues.